 "...we look forward to personally welcoming you and others to experience the power of Mt.
 Shasta."

 Alas, nothing ever panned out.
 Maybe it was inability to meet asking price.
-Some believe it was special celestial gift of first wife, Eileen (1917-2006), then divorced from Peter, combined with his regimenting leadership talent and historic, rarefied times, that enabled miracle of Findhorn in first place.
+Some believe it was the special celestial gift of first wife, Eileen (1917-2006), then divorced from Peter, combined with his regimenting leadership talent and historic, rarefied times, that had enabled miracle of Findhorn in first place.